-The benefit and cost of the plan is reviewed every few years, typically every two years.
+The cost of the plan is reviewed every few years, typically every two or three years.
 If large numbers of people leave the plan or if there are a high number of people claiming, then Irish Life reserves the right to increase the cost of cover or go off risk.

-Of course, the benefits and cost can also be reviewed downwards in the future.
+Of course, the costs can also be reviewed downwards in the future.
 The term of this Group Policy is to the next review date.
 The premium amount will not change prior to the next review date.
-The next review of the plan will take place on 01/06/2021.
+The next review of the plan will take place on 01/06/2023.